 The regeneration of Joyce and Snell’s presents a unique opportunity to transform the lives of residents in Upper Edmonton.
 Comprehensive regeneration led by Enfield Council will transform an estate suffering from crime and antisocial behaviour into a welcoming place to live.
-Over a 15-year period, 800 homes will be replaced by approximately 2,000 homes, with at least half affordable.
+Over a 20-year period, 795 homes will be replaced by over 2,000 homes, with the aim to secure 50% of all new homes as genuinely affordable.
 There will be high quality new homes for all existing Council tenants and a variety of intermediate and private homes.
 The development will feature parks and a new square with community hub that will become the focal point of Upper Edmonton.
-Residents have supported the Council’s proposals through a strong ‘Yes’ vote in the recent GLA ballot.
+Residents have supported the Council’s proposals through a strong ‘Yes’ vote in a 2021 GLA ballot.
+Planning was submitted in 2022 and is currently being redesigned to be future proofed to meet new Building Safety Regulations.
+Subject to planning, work is due to begin on c 530 homes in late 2024.

 Development cost: £850m